offici5l/offici5l.github.io/_articles/mi-account-cn.md

+---
-# Create a Chinese Xiaomi Account
+title: "Create a Chinese Xiaomi Account"

-This guide will help you create a Chinese Xiaomi account.
+excerpt: "This guide will help you create a Chinese Xiaomi account"
+category: "xiaomi"
+layout: article
+---

 ## Register Now